 Caitlin Helfer: I’ve [inaudible 24:45] kennel dogs and they don’t want to do anything but be in a kennel.
 If I let them wander the house, it’s like that’s the end of the world for them.
 They’re outdoor kennel dogs and if the weather’s real bad, storms and stuff, they go in the basement in their kennels and they’re the happiest.
 Then I have, let’s see, I’m running a FEMA dog right now, I have my puppy he’s my long haired Shepherd who he’s a puppy.
 And I got two pets, I have a service and then I have just a regular pet dog.
 He failed service dog school as a puppy.
-I mostly have shepherds.
+I mostly have Shepherds.
 I never thought they were going to be my breed and now German Shepherds are my breed.

 Matthew Failor: Are these German Shepherds, were they were they bred in Germany?
 Or are these like the American version?

-Caitlin Helfer: So I have my fiance’s retired police dog and he was bred and born in Slovakia.
+Caitlin Helfer: So I have my fiancé’s retired police dog and he was bred and born in Slovakia.
 We got him at 18 months.
 I have an American line.
 He was born in the US.
 One of the best honestly looking American line German Shepherds I’ve seen.
-He just didn’t have it, he didn’t make the cut for service dog.
-He’s kind of scared of every thing, even of his own shadow.
+He just didn’t have it; he didn’t make the cut for service dog.
+He’s kind of scared of everything, even of his own shadow.
 You walk him outside and he’s afraid if it’s not his yard, he doesn’t like cars, stuff like that.
 I have Tango the puppy.
-He was born here, both of his parents came from Czech Republic.
+He was born here; both of his parents came from Czech Republic.
 But he was bred by a breeder who I’ve known for a long time.
 I’ve wanted one of their dogs for a long time.
 But like you were saying, I didn’t feel like I had the means to take care of and pay for it.
 I was working 12 hour shifts and that wasn’t fair.
 And then my Malinois as far as I know, she’s purebred.
 I actually just got her.
 I flew out to Colorado, maybe three weeks ago, four weeks ago, and picked her up.
 I’m still learning her.
 She’s three.
 She’s psycho, she’s over there destroying a tennis ball.

 Matthew Failor: How is that integration process bringing her into the pack?

 Caitlin Helfer: She’s very, very in the dog world submissive.
-So she’s meshed so far, just fine.
-She hasn’t met three of my dogs, they’re back home.
+So she’s meshed so far just fine.
+She hasn’t met three of my dogs, they’re back at home.
 I have three of them currently down here.
 I’m sending one home next weekend.
-He’s my service dog, we call him the baby of the family because he’s just a big baby.
+He’s my service dog; we call him the baby of the family because he’s just a big baby.
 He can do a lot.
 He was an agility dog for a while until he couldn’t figure out weave poles.
 He’s a great dog; he’s a mutt, he’s my mix.
 He’s a Border Collie something mix, and he runs my house.
 He was my smallest dog and he was my alpha of the pack.
 That’s all he cared about, was making sure all the other dogs were in line.
 But him and her got into it, I think twice and ever since then they know their spots.
 And other than that, I mean, they’re good.
-There was another one, she had to compete with since a puppy and well, he’s five month old puppy.
+There was another one she had to compete with since a puppy and well, he’s five month old puppy.

 Matthew Failor: Sounds like a good family.